flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

     from `lib/src/fixtures/` will be loaded into the in-memory repositories on startup.

+    **Note on Web Client Integration (CORS):**
+    To allow web applications (like the HT Dashboard) to connect to this API, the `CORS_ALLOWED_ORIGIN` environment variable must be set to the specific origin of your web application (e.g., `https://your-dashboard.com`).
+    For local development, if this variable is not set, the API defaults to allowing `http://localhost:3000` and issues a console warning.
+See the `routes/api/v1/_middleware.dart` file for the exact implementation details.

 ## ✅ Testing

 Ensure the API is robust and meets quality standards by running the test suite: